margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 It's the same Life, but different viewpoints.
 It's the same system, but different tracks.
 It's the same goal, but different skills.
+It's the same country, but different backgrounds.
+It's the same home, and the same meaning.

 --We are all weaving in and out and learning the same lessons.
 We are all running to the same goal.